ygidtu/trackplot/docs/index.md

-# Welcome to sashimi
+# Welcome to pySashimi

-[Sashimi](https://github.com/ygidtu/sashimi) is a feature-rich sashimi plot framework written in pure Python code.
+[pySashimi](https://github.com/ygidtu/pysashimi) is a feature-rich sashimi plot framework written in pure Python code.

 The full-featured example